MatthewLacerda2/news-hook/app/utils/tasks_order.md

 **vector-search**
     - Pgvector-search to see which alert-prompts are related to the scraped data
+    - We also filter the data based on keyword

 **llm-verification**
     - The related ones will be sent to an LLM to confirm if the data fulfills the alert